SergAbys/Grenadine/README.txt

   structures, and everything for the Grenadine project.

 * Tralala :
-  max/MSP GUI sequencer.
+  max/MSP GUI external.

-All that is "work in progress" : I don't care about backward compatibility.
+All that is "work in progress" ...